Leah, a UK blogger explains the process of how she passed her Practical Driving Test quickly.

-First things first, provisional.
-You can’t learn to drive without one so as soon as I turned 17 I ordered my provisional license.
+You can’t learn to drive without one so as soon as I turned 17 I applied for my provisional license.
 Even if I hadn’t planned to learn to drive straight away, it’s best to get the license as soon as you can.

-Sometimes practical’s have a waiting list of up to three months so as soon as I passed my theory I consulted my instructor and booked my practical.
-I used the waiting time to take my lessons, if I wasn’t ready by the time the test came around, I could just postpone.
+Sometimes the Practical Driving Test can have a waiting list of up to three months, so as soon as I passed my Theory Test I consulted my instructor and booked it.
+I used the waiting time to take my lessons; if I wasn’t ready by the time the test came around, I could just change it.

 I found booking a lesson that was around two hours was always a better idea than one-hour slots.
-This is because I could spend the first hour going over what I learnt last time to solidify the techniques, then the second hour learning something new.
+This is because I could spend the first hour going over what I learnt previously, to solidify the techniques, then the second hour learning something new.

 Limiting my time to one-hour lessons meant that I might not have had the chance to learn anything new in my lesson, dragging out the process.